 10th grade promotion

 To be promoted from 10th to 11th grade, students must pass at least three of their core subject courses during both semesters and must have successfully completed a minimum of 11 units of credit.
-All 10th grade students must have completed at least 20 hours of community service learning in order to be promoted to the 11th grade.
+All 10th grade students must have completed at least one service learning project in order to be promoted to the 11th grade.

 11th grade promotion

-To be promoted from 11th to 12th grade, students must have successfully completed a minimum of 17 units of credit.
+To be promoted from 11th to 12th grade, students must have successfully completed a minimum of 17 units of credit and must participate in the state-mandated college and career ready determination exam.

 View the High School Promotion Policy .